An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Goodyear Tire & Rubber Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GT stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Automotive Aftermarket industry.
+We show how GT stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Tire Manufacturing (except Retreading) industry.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.